labex-labs/open-source-labs/css/30-seconds-of-css/lab-bouncing-loader/step1.md

 # Bouncing Loader

+`index.html` and `style.css` have already been provided in the VM.

-This code block creates a bouncing loader animation in `index.html` and `style.css`.
-Follow these steps to create the animation:
+To create a bouncing loader animation:

-1. Define a bouncing animation using the `opacity` and `transform` properties with `@keyframes`.
-Use a single axis translation on `transform: translate3d()` to achieve better animation performance.
+1. Define a `@keyframes` animation that uses the `opacity` and `transform` properties, with a single axis translation on `transform: translate3d()` for better performance.
-2. Create a parent container, `.bouncing-loader`, for the bouncing circles.
-Use `display: flex` and `justify-content: center` to position them in the center.
+2. Create a parent container with the class `.bouncing-loader` that uses `display: flex` and `justify-content: center` to center the bouncing circles.
-3. Make the three bouncing circle `<div>` elements circular by giving them the same `width`, `height`, and `border-radius: 50%`.
+3. Give the three `<div>` elements for the bouncing circles the same `width`, `height`, and `border-radius: 50%` to make them circular.
 4. Apply the `bouncing-loader` animation to each of the three bouncing circles.
 5. Use a different `animation-delay` for each circle and `animation-direction: alternate` to create the appropriate effect.

+Here is the HTML code:

 ```html
 <div class="bouncing-loader">